PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-07 17:23:23
+Last updated: 2024-04-07 17:23:56
-Random Quote: Ted: "[to Marshall, lying next to him] Marshall, are you still thinking about Lily?"Marshall: "Yeah."Ted: "Please stop!" - Ted Mosby
+Random Quote: Send him to Belize?
+I'll send YOU to Belize. - Walter White